-Myocardial diseases are another ailment that our hospital's cardiology outpatient clinic deals with.
+Myocardial diseases are another disease that our hospital's cardiology outpatient clinic deals with.
 Myocardium means heart muscle.